Updated May 28, 2022

 Commodities are in the next leg of their long-term bull market starting in 2009.
-The action will be a reaction to the 2008 crash who caused SUPPLY destruction.
+The action will be a reaction to the 2008 crash that caused SUPPLY destruction.

-Commodities such as oil, grains, precious metals, etc. had a great up leg in early 2008 and then had a brutal correction during the second half.
+Commodities such as oil, grains, precious metals, etc., had a great upleg in early 2008 and then had a brutal correction during the second half.
 Although much of it is attributed to deflation and “demand destruction”, these conditions are short-lived.
-Two basic reasons; shortages (supply destruction) and rising inflation.
-Since government policy makers will make every effort to avert an economic contraction, they will flood the economy with inflation and renewed government spending.
-Economic policy decision-makers at the federal level think that “increased consumption” is the key to economic growth because they are influenced by the Keynesian school of economics.
+Two basic reasons: shortages (supply destruction) and rising inflation.
+Since government policymakers will make every effort to avert an economic contraction, they will flood the economy with inflation and renewed government spending.
+Economic policy decision-makers at the federal level think that “increased consumption” is the key to economic growth because the Keynesian school of economics influences them.
 The bottom line is that conditions are ripe for commodities to resume their bull market and reach new highs during 2009-2010.
 As an offshoot of this, you will also see conflicts across the globe tied to natural resources as countries with growing populations need more food, water, energy, etc.

-The current fear and state of turmoil in the market is creating incredible long term buying opportunities in the commodities (Palladium, Silver, Copper, Platinum, Coffee, soybean etc) sector.
+The current fear and state of turmoil in the market are creating incredible long-term buying opportunities in the commodities (Palladium, Silver, Copper, Platinum, Coffee, soybean, etc.) sector.

 A Commodity Super Cycle has been in existence for over 100 years.

 The peaks have occurred 30 years apart.
-These cycles began after the Federal Reserve System and the Internal Revenue System were created in 1913.
-The Federal Reserve System and the Internal Revenue System are not only still in existence but have grown larger every year since 1913.
-Since they are still here and larger than ever it is highly probable that the Commodity Super Cycles are still in place.
+These cycles began after the Federal Reserve and Internal Revenue System were created in 1913.
+The Federal Reserve System and the Internal Revenue System are still in existence but have grown larger yearly since 1913.
+Since they are still here and larger than ever, it is highly probable that the Commodity Super Cycles are still in place.
 Let’s take another look at the cycles I am referring to.

-The top or peak of the first commodity “Super-Cycle” occurred in 1920.
+The top or peak of the first commodity, “Super-Cycle,” occurred in 1920.
 This was seven years after the Federal Reserve System was established.
-The tops occurred in 1920, 1950, and 1980, and the current cycle is on course to peak in 2010.
-From here on out the action should be fast and furious right up to the top.
-We know that the peak of the last gold bull market occurred in January 1980.
+The tops occurred in 1920, 1950, and 1980, and the current cycle was on course to peak in 2010.
+From here on out, the action should be fast and furious right up to the top.
+We know that the last gold bull market peaked in January 1980.
 That was the peak in Super-Cycle III.
-It appears that the current bull market in gold has a high probability of peaking with the 30 year Super-Cycle IV.
+It appears that the current bull market in gold has a high probability of peaking with the 30-year Super-Cycle IV.
 W. D. Gann

-The last commodity bear market went on for 22 years, and only just ended 5+ years ago.
-We've spent much of the past 5 years simply regaining price levels that in some cases hit multi-decade lows.
-In the 1990's for example, humanity enjoyed prices on some commodities not seen for 30-40 years.
+The last commodity bear market went on for 22 years and only just ended 5+ years ago.
+We've spent much of the past 5 years simply regaining price levels that sometimes hit multi-decade lows.
+In the 1990s for example, humanity enjoyed prices on some commodities not seen for 30-40 years.

 And in the last 5 years, commodities were hardly an investment theme the general public participated in.
 The public complained about commodity prices--they didn't invest in them.
-They preferred the Dotcoms, Financials, Industrials and Real Estate.
-No investments in Oil stocks, Copper stocks, Agricultural stocks or Gold and Silver mines.
-Recently the Institutional Investor has only started to observe the commodity market.
-Deutsche Bank as of August 4, 2008 has even called it a top.
+They preferred Dotcoms, Financials, Industrials, and Real Estate.
+No investments in Oil stocks, Copper, Agricultural, or Gold and Silver mines.
+Recently, the Institutional Investor has only started to observe the commodity market.
+As of August 4, 2008, Deutsche Bank has even called it a top.

-Tell your banker you want to buy Gold and/or Silver and he will have to call Headquarters to save him out.
-Tell him you want to take physical delivery and you will see smoke come out of his ears.
-Since there is no "Volcker crunch" of 15-20% interest rates, it should be pitifully obvious, even to women, children and the blind, that the gold and commodities bull will continue until interest rates rise above M3 money supply growth.
-Those calling for an end of the commodity boom make a terrible mistake.
+Tell your banker you want to buy Gold and/or Silver, and he will have to call Headquarters to save him.
+Tell him you want to take physical delivery, and you will see smoke come out of his ears.
+Since there is no "Volcker crunch" of 15-20% interest rates, it should be pitifully obvious, even to women, children, and the blind, that the gold and commodities bull will continue until interest rates rise above M3 money supply growth.
+Those calling for an end to the commodity boom make a terrible mistake.

 Deflation Scare is the Perfect Camouflage for a Hyperinflationary policy!

 The deflation scare currently hovering over the entire market, particularly in the metals and commodities sectors, has been brutal.
 But important today is that this “scare” cannot and will not evolve into a genuine deflation.
-What we have today is falling asset prices in, specifically, real estate, commodities and stocks, and a rise in the value of the US dollar.
-This has led many to wrongfully conclude that we are not only experiencing a deflation scare, but that a depression brought on by a deflationary collapse is imminent.
-The massive bail out programs and government interventions result in MONETARY INFLATION which will lead us into a Hyperinflation cycle.
+What we have today is falling asset prices in, specifically, real estate, commodities, and stocks and a rise in the value of the US dollar.
+This has led many to wrongfully conclude that we are not only experiencing a deflation scare but that a depression brought on by a deflationary collapse is imminent.
+The massive bail-out programs and government interventions result in MONETARY INFLATION, leading us into a Hyperinflation cycle.

 BACKWARDATION AND CONTANGO

 If the spread is tight, and one would expect most contangos to be tight with interest rates so low, then the potential for an exogenous force being applied is reduced.
-However, if there is a wide spread, and prices are moving upwards, it suggests that investors are buying longer dated contracts, and in the process, pushing them to a premium over the front month.
+However, if there is a widespread increase in prices, it suggests that investors are buying longer-dated contracts and, in the process, pushing them to a premium over the front month.
 This may suggest tracking funds are becoming more active.